 A good argument can be made that it’s the front line sales manager.
 After all, she is the connective glue between corporate strategy and the front line team that’s responsible for interacting with buyers daily, and closing business.
 She influences up and down the ladder, and can have a tremendous impact on attitudes, focus, behaviors and ultimately results.

-So what skills are the most important?
+So what people skills are the most important?
 Well, there are many such as…

 + Ability to set and model a high standard